 Collecting or Hoarding?

-My affinity for chairs is a possible example.
-Not only do I have small scale models of a few 20th century classics, but there are antique child’s chairs and an admitted abundance of others – one of which I used to display on the wall as art.
+My affinity for chairs is an example of one of my collections.
+Not only do I have small scale models of mid-century modern classics, but there are antique child’s chairs and an abundance of others.
+One of my favorites dates to 1800 with a slatted back and rush seat, and I used to display it on the wall as art.

 One Person’s Trash is Another Person’s Treasure

-Of course, just as we say that one person’s trash is another person’s treasure, for those who like their spaces utterly uncluttered, almost any sort of collection – other than a carefully curated display of design-approved objects – is considered disarray.
+Of course, just as we say that one person’s trash is another person’s treasure, for those who like their spaces utterly uncluttered, any sort of collection other than a carefully curated display is considered disarray.

 As much as I enjoy entering a tidy house, I feel less at ease in one that tells no stories from its family photos or personal collections.
 I find pristine environments beautiful to look at, serene to experience for a brief amount of time, and then… I want out!